gaurav337/adaptive-ttc/road.md

 ### Generalization experiments

 **Cross-model:** Train on Qwen data only.
 Test on DeepSeek data only.
-Report AUROC and MAE.
+Report AUROC and MAE with confidence intervals, and note explicitly that this is a preliminary/directional result given the dataset sizes involved.

 **Cross-difficulty:** Split LiveCodeBench by difficulty.
 Train on easy + medium.
 Test on hard only.